 The exact cause of schizophrenia is unknown; it is believed there is no single cause.
 Some of the suspected causes are physical in nature, such as chemical imbalances, birth defects, a virus-like infection, and heredity.
 Schizophrenia, like other mental illnesses, is not caused by immorality or a weak will.
 It cannot be “willed away’ or cured by “a good rest” or by being told to “get a hold of yourself.”

 Schizophrenia can be treated.
 Many of those who receive treatment are able to live full and productive lives.
 Treatment takes three forms:

-- Drug therapy to control symptoms;
+- Medication to manage symptoms;

 - Family and community support programs that include 24-hour crisis intervention, supported employment and housing, and training for families to help them provide the necessary support.